manticoresoftware/manticoresearch/docs/installation.rst

 For more information about using Docker, see the `Docker Docs <https://docs.docker.com/>`.

 The searchd daemon runs in nodetach mode inside the container.
-Default configuration includes includes a simple Real-Time index and listen on the default ports ( 9306 for SphinxQL and 9312 for SphinxAPI).
+Default configuration includes a simple Real-Time index and listen on the default ports ( 9306 for SphinxQL and 9312 for SphinxAPI).

 The image comes with MySQL and PostgreSQL client libraries for indexing data from these databases.